The Ninth Circuit Court of Appeals publishes a landmark opinion

 The Ninth Circuit followed up the published opinion with an Order affirming the dismissal of a similar lawsuit brought by a Nevada physician who was disciplined for conduct which “brings the medical profession into disrepute”.
 The Court again confirmed the prior holding that when state administrative proceedings are ongoing, and the state proceedings are capable of providing a suitable remedy for the harm alleged, the federal courts should refrain from exercising jurisdiction in deference to parallel proceedings at the state level.

-For legal expertise in civil rights lawsuits, contact our Reno lawyers.
+For legal expertise in civil rights lawsuits, contact our Reno law firm lawyers.